 Although there’s no scientific basis for drinking the recommended eight glasses of water each day, staying hydrated is essential to your health.

 The answer is simple: the human body is made up of 60% water.
 This means cells, tissues, and organs in your body need water not only to survive, but also to function properly.
+According to a Cosmetic Dentist in Harrisburg, drinking more water will ensure that your mouth produces saliva to protect your teeth.
+That is not all, your entire body heavily relies on water to perform day-to-day tasks.
 In fact, DripDrop’s informative post about the relationship of water and your kidneys brings this point home.
 Moreover, water also aids in carrying nutrients to your cells, as well as in flushing out bacteria from your bladder and gut.

 But, did you know that staying hydrated and drinking plenty of water every day provide health benefits that you may not have heard yet?